jedisct1/libclang_rt.builtins-wasm32.a/README.md

 Almost.

-Unless your WebAssembly application is compute-only, you still need some kind of interface with the runtime, namely [WASI](https://wasi.dev).
+Unless your WebAssembly application is compute-only, you still need some kind of interface with the runtime.

 In order to do so, you may want to download and extract [`wasi-sysroot`](https://github.com/WebAssembly/wasi-sdk/releases).
 Note that you don't need `wasi-sdk` if you already have LLVM, only `wasi-sysroot`.